Brad Mills (baseball manager): Post-playing career

 Mills managed eleven seasons in the minors in the Cubs, Rockies and Dodgers organizations (1987–2002), and also served as an advance scout for the Cubs.
 Mills was Terry Francona's first-base coach with the Philadelphia Phillies in 1997–2000.
 In 2003, Mills served as the Montreal Expos bench coach.
 From 2004 to 2009, Mills was teamed again with Francona when he served as the bench coach for the Boston Red Sox.

-Houston Astros Manager
+Houston Astros manager

-On October 27, 2009, Mills was named manager of the Houston Astros, replacing interim manager Dave Clark.
+On October 27, 2009, Mills was named manager of the Houston Astros, replacing interim manager Dave Clark; he was hired after Manny Acta declined (he elected to manage the Cleveland Indians).

+The 2010 season, the first under Mills, was a year of transition for the Astros as they traded away franchise stars Lance Berkman and Roy Oswalt at the trade deadline, following an underwhelming start, which included an 0–8 start to the season, and 17–34 record through the end of May.
+However, they would finish the season strong, going 59–52 the rest of the way, and 34–27 after the trade deadline, finishing with 76–86 record, good enough for fourth in the NL Central.
+This strong finish earned Mills a single third place vote in National League Manager of the Year voting, in which he finished sixth.

+The 2011 season was much less appealing for both Mills and the Astros, as they suffered the franchise's first ever 100-loss season, finishing with a dubious record of 56–106, as the team traded away more former All-Stars to slash payroll such as Hunter Pence and Michael Bourn, opening up opportunities for future All-Stars such as Jose Altuve and J.D.
+Martinez.

-Mills holds the dubious distinction of guiding the Astros to the franchise's first ever 100-loss season, which he did in 2011, the trend continued the following season, as his Astros holding the worst record in the majors, Mills was fired on August 18, 2012 along with hitting coach Mike Barnett and first base coach Bobby Meacham.
-He was succeeded on an interim basis by Oklahoma City RedHawks manager Tony DeFrancesco.
+The 2012 season was eerily similar to the previous season as the Astros once again struggled to win games, never rising above .500 after April, and by the summer, rumors spread of a potential firing of Mills.
+The team had new ownership during the year as Jim Crane purchased the team from previous owner Drayton McLane the previous fall.
+Mills was fired on August 18, 2012 along with hitting coach Mike Barnett and first base coach Bobby Meacham.
+He was succeeded on an interim basis by Oklahoma City RedHawks manager Tony DeFrancesco, as named by first-year general manager Jeff Luhnow.
+For his part, Mills stated that some of the responsibility was on his part for how the team did, not wanting to point the finger at anybody.
 The team would go on to finish the season with 100+ losses for the second consecutive year.